questdb/questdb/README.md

 }
 ```

-And here is fully funcitonal client:
+And this is fully functional _client_:

 ```java
 public class SimpleReplicationClientMain {